darwin-morocho/flutter-meedu/website/versioned_docs/version-8.x.x/state-management/bloc-pattern.md

 class Decrement extends CounterEvent {}
 ```

-Next you need to create a `StateNotifierProvider` and use the `Consumer` widget to listen the changes in your state.
+Next you need to create a `StateProvider` and use the `Consumer` widget to listen the changes in your state.

 :::note
 The `Bloc` class extends of `StateNotifier` so you are able to use